bnestes18/toggle-password-visibility/README.md

 # toggle-password-visibility
+Part 1
-This project lets users toggle the visibility of a password field.
+This project lets users toggle the visibility of a single password field.

+Part 2
+Lets users toggle the visibility of multiple password fields.